jake-rigby/microbe/README.md

 Microbe
 =========

+This project uses cookies for client authentication.
+If you'd prefer json web tokens, and more up to date code, check out my other project [orf](https://github.com/jake-rigby/orf)

 Use passport.js to authenticate a user in an express app, include their credentials in the session on the socket.io socket

 ## install